laxmikant-ainapure/upcxx/INSTALL.md

 the following steps.
 The final output from `configure` will provide the appropriate commands.

+Python3 or Python2 (version 2.7.5 or later) is required by UPC\+\+.
+By default, a Python interpreter is located when needed by searching for `python` in `$PATH`.
+If that does not produce a suitable interpreter, you may override this using `--with-python=...` to specify a python interpreter.
+If you provide a full path, the value is used as given.
+Otherwise, the `$PATH` at configure-time is searched to produce a full path.
+Either way, the resulting full path to the python interpreter will be used in the installed `upcxx-run` script, rather than a runtime search of `$PATH`.
+Therefore, the interpreter specified must be available in a batch-job environment where applicable.

 Bash 3.2 or newer is required by UPC\+\+ scripts, including `configure`.
 By default, `configure` will try `/bin/sh` and then the first instance of `bash` found in `$PATH`.
 If neither of these is bash 3.2 (or newer), or if the one